Posted on : 29-05-2019 | By : Rohinton Gatta | In : Building Trends

 An outdoor fire pit is wonderful to relax next too and can extend your time outside by keeping you warm on chilly nights and even well into the fall.
 At the same time, you may find that adding a pavilion with fireplace is a better and more suitable solution to your garden.
 This just means that the chimney will be placed somewhere else on the beam, which could make it easier to use and control.
 Regardless of how you do it, nothing beats being able to cuddle with your loved ones in your garden throughout the year.

 Who doesn’t love the sound of water in the garden?
 Water trickling over stones adds an atmosphere of peaceful relaxation to your space.
-You don’t need to build a large pond.
+You don’t need to build a large pond, but having a feature that can replicate the noise will provide your space with a sense of serenity at the end of a hard day.
+If you already have a pond of any size, then adding something like these deep water pond lilies can enhance the beauty of your space, and can become more appealing to the eye.
+This, alongside a water feature of your choice, could be a great addition to your home.
 There are many options that will add the sound of trickling water to your space so you can have a more zen space.

 Quality over style